fastrgv/hbox/README.md

 #### What's new:

+**ver 1.3.2 -- 3mar2025**

+* Improved coding & data structures.
+Six splaytrees now replace hundreds of hashlists.
+* Improved indexing now allows more boxes & larger puzzles.
+* Added binaries for users of old linux under ~/oldLinux/.
+* When the commandline includes an output file, screen output is now suppressed.

 **ver 1.3.1 -- 11feb2025**

 * Corrected a logic error affecting revisited box configurations.
 * Added "inertia", meaning pulls are repeated if advantageous.
 * Removed old solution methods 3,4,&5 for enhanced simplicity.
-* Replaced old method 3 with a single step method equivalent to the previous version of hbox.
+* Replaced old method 3 with a single step method, equivalent to the previous version of hbox.
 * Added new method 4 that omits the 6th heuristic, that is rarely useful.
 * Added an additional sanity check on memory and aborts when when available memory is very low.